IRS mileage log requirements:

 - The first and the last odometer readings of the year

-- The Dates of your Business trips;
+- The dates of your business trips

-Watch out for the landmines
+Watch out for landmines

-Keeping a Mileage log on Paper can take up 3-5 hrs of your Time/Month.
-With MileageWise the same task is 7 Mins/Month.
+Keeping a vehicle mileage log on paper can take up 3-5 hours of your time every month.
+Using MileageWise, the same task is only 7 minutes/month.
 You can always decide:

-- Keep your log on Paper and pay with your Time.
+- Keep your log on paper and pay with your time.

-- Keep your log with Free or Cheap software and pay the IRS Fine.
+- Keep your log with free or cheap software and pay the IRS Fine.